JacobRaymond/MCQMC/README.md

 GibbsPoC.jl: An implementation of the second example from "A quasi-Monte Carlo Metropolis algorithm" by Owen and Tribble (DOI: 10.1073/pnas.0409596102).
 Consists in a Gibbs sampler incorporating RQMC points.

-CIRPoC.jl: An implementation of the CIR Gibbs sampler from "Bayesian Estimation of CIR Model" by Feng and Xie (http://www.jds-online.com/files/JDS-746.pdf ) - WORK IN PROGRESS
+CIRPoC.jl: An implementation of the CIR Gibbs sampler from "Bayesian Estimation of CIR Model" by Feng and Xie (http://www.jds-online.com/files/JDS-746.pdf ).
+WTB6MS is the required dataset. - WORK IN PROGRESS

 ## QMC Methods
 Koborov.jl: Function to generate a Koborov point set.